Overview

 i.
 Note that selected colors are also not tied to the name of the color.
 For example, Surface Container High displays as a light blue, but is not referred to as light blue.
 This is done because the colors are set as color tokens, so if they need to be updated in the future they can be changed with one simple switch of the color token.

 d.
-Padding Top/Bottom dropdown: If the Container needs extra padding to separate it from other components, make a selection.
+Padding Top/Bottom dropdown: Add extra padding to the Container.
 Choose between None, Top, Bottom, or Top and Bottom.
 Default None.

 e.
-Padding Left/Right dropdown: If the Container needs extra padding to separate it from other components, make a selection.
+Padding Left/Right dropdown: Add extra padding to the Container.
 Choose between None, Right, Left, or Left and Right.
 Default None.

 Sample Containers